The Final Cut (album): Release and sales

 The Final Cut was released in the UK on 21 March 1983.
 It reached number one on the UK Albums Chart, surpassing The Dark Side of the Moon and The Wall.
 It was less successful in the United States, peaking at number six on the Billboard 200.
 Issued as a single, "Not Now John" reached the UK Top 30, with its chorus of "Fuck all that" bowdlerised to "Stuff all that".

 With over 1,000,000 units shipped in the United States, the Recording Industry Association of America (RIAA) certified The Final Cut Platinum in May 1983.
 It was given double Platinum certification in 1997.
 However, The Final Cut was the lowest-selling Pink Floyd studio album in the United States and worldwide since Meddle.
 Gilmour claimed that this relative commercial failure supported his assertion that much of the material was weak.
-Waters responded that it was "ridiculous" to judge a record by its sales, and that he had been approached by a woman in a shop whose father had also been killed in the Second World War and told him The Final Cut was "the most moving record she had ever heard".
+Waters responded that it was "ridiculous" to judge a record by its sales, and that he had been approached by a woman in a shop whose father had also been killed in the Second World War who told him The Final Cut was "the most moving record she had ever heard".
 In 1983, Gilmour said The Final Cut was "very good but it's not personally how I would see a Pink Floyd record going".

 The Final Cut was released on CD in 1983.
 A remastered and repackaged CD was issued by EMI in Europe and on Capitol Records in the US in 2004; this included an extra song, the previously released "When the Tigers Broke Free".
 (Note: Harvest 7243 576734 2 6 (EMI) [eu] / EAN 0724357673426, UK EMI Harvest 576 7342) In 2007, a remastered version was released as part of the Oh, by the Way box set, packaged in a miniature replica of the original gatefold LP sleeve.

 Critical reception

 The Final Cut received mixed reviews.
 Melody Maker deemed it "a milestone in the history of awfulness", and the NMEs Richard Cook wrote: "Like the poor damned Tommies that haunt his mind, Roger Waters' writing has been blown to hell ...
 Waters stopped with The Wall, and The Final Cut isolates and juggles the identical themes of that elephantine concept with no fresh momentum to drive them."
-Robert Christgau wrote in The Village Voice: "it's a comfort to encounter antiwar rock that has the weight of years of self-pity behind it", and awarded the album a C+ grade.
+Robert Christgau wrote in The Village Voice: "It's a comfort to encounter antiwar rock that has the weight of years of self-pity behind it", and awarded the album a "C+" grade.

 More impressed, Rolling Stones Kurt Loder viewed it as "essentially a Roger Waters solo album ... a superlative achievement on several levels".
 Dan Hedges of Record also approved, writing: "On paper it sounds hackneyed and contrived – the sort of thing that was worked into the ground by everyone from P. F. Sloan to Paul Kantner.
 In Pink Floyd's case, it still works, partially through the understatement and ingenuity of the music and the special effects ... but mostly through the care Waters has taken in plotting out the imagery of his bleak visions."